Harpenden Town F.C.: History

 Harpenden were South Midlands League champions in 1961–62 and again in 1964–65.
 They won both the League Shield and the Herts Charity Shield in 1967–68, and although they finished as runners-up in 1969–70, the club were relegated to Division One after finishing bottom of the Premier Division in 1972–73.
 The following season saw them make an immediate return to the Premier Division, as a third-place finish saw them promoted.
 They were relegated to Division One again at the end of the 1981–82 season.
 In 1989–90 the club were Division One champions, earning promotion back to the Premier Division.
 In 1997 the league merged with the Spartan League to form the Spartan South Midlands League, with Harpenden placed in the Premier Division North.
 An eighth-place finish in 1997–98 saw them gain a place in the Premier Division for the 1998–99 season.
 However, after finishing second-from-bottom of the table in their first season in the division, they ended the 1999–2000 season bottom of the table and were relegated to the Senior Division, which was renamed Division One in 2001.

 Harpenden were Division One runners-up in 2002–03, earning promotion to the Premier Division.
 However, they were relegated back to Division One after finishing bottom of the Premier Division in 2005–06.
 The club ended the 2016–17 season as Division One runners-up, earning promotion to the Premier Division.
 The following season saw them win the Premier Division Cup, beating Welwyn Garden City 3–1 in the final.
+In 2023–24 they finished third in the Premier Division, qualifying for the promotion play-offs, in which they lost 3–1 to Leverstock Green in the semi-finals.

 Ground

 The club play at Rothamsted Park on Amenbury Lane.
 During the 1990–91 season the Centenary Stand was built and floodlights installed.
+In 2023 an artificial pitch was installed and grass banking was replaced with terracing.